kovidgoyal/calibre/manual/gui.rst

 .. |fni| image:: images/fetch_news.png
     :class: float-right-img

-|fni| The :guilabel:`Fetch news` action downloads news from various websites and converts it into an ebook that can be read on your ebook reader.
-Normally, the newly created ebook is added to your ebook library, but if an ebook reader is connected at the time the download finishes, the news is also uploaded to the reader automatically.
+|fni| The :guilabel:`Fetch news` action downloads news from various websites and converts it into an e-book that can be read on your e-book reader.
+Normally, the newly created e-book is added to your e-book library, but if an e-book reader is connected at the time the download finishes, the news is also uploaded to the reader automatically.

 The :guilabel:`Fetch news` action uses simple recipes (10-15 lines of code) for each news site.
 To learn how to create recipes for your own news sources, see :ref:`news`.